Combination of Deep Speaker Embeddings for Diarisation

 \begin{highlights} \item Combining deep speaker embedding (window-level d-vector) extraction systems using 2D self-attentive, gated additive and bilinear pooling methods.
-The best-performing structure for combination is obtained by stacking a 2D self-attentive and a bilinear pooling structures. \item A complete single pass neural network-based diarisation pipeline is introduced, which includes neural voice activity detection, neural change point detection, a deep speaker embedding extraction system and spectral clustering. \item Experiments on both AMI and NIST RT05 evaluation sets showed that our proposed methods can produce state-of-the-art results for the very challenging multi-speaker (with 4--10 speakers) meeting diarisation task. \item We use the AMI dataset based on the official speech recognition partition with the audios recorded by multiple distance microphones (MDM) since it is a more realistic setup for meeting transcription than many different setups used by previous AMI based studies.
-This is the first paper to use this setup to the best of the authors' knowledge.
+The best-performing structure for combination is obtained by stacking a 2D self-attentive and a bilinear pooling structures. \item A complete single pass neural network-based diarisation pipeline is introduced, which includes neural voice activity detection, neural change point detection, a deep speaker embedding extraction system and spectral clustering. \item Experiments on both the AMI and the NIST RT05 evaluation sets showed that our proposed methods can produce state-of-the-art results for the very challenging multi-speaker (with 4--10 speakers) meeting diarisation task. \item We use the AMI dataset based on the official speech recognition partition with the audio recorded by multiple distance microphones (MDM) since this is a more realistic setup for meeting transcription than many different setups used by previous AMI based studies.
 Although this makes our results not directly comparable to those from the previous papers, we think our system still shows superior performance, since the results shown in Table~\ref{tab:finalresult} are the lowest diarisation error rates with the same training data, and the realistic setup we used can increase the difficulty of the task.
+With this set-up, our best combination method achieved 13\%, 29\% and 15\% relative SER reductions on the AMI dev, eval and RT05 sets respectively compared to the better individual system.

+\item Further reductions to all systems in DER were found using VoxCeleb and VoxCeleb2 data for training.
+Moreover, using extra training data, our best combination method achieved 7\%, 17\% and 16\% relative SER reductions on the AMI dev, eval and RT05 sets respectively compared to the best individual system.